-- Firms will be required to carry out a review every 12 months that assesses the information given to consumers in advertisements for compliance with applicable requirements in the Conduct of Business Regulations. - Firms must keep records relating to this annual review and any consequent updates to advertisements. - There are also new requirements around the use of hyperlinks within advertisements.
+- Firms will be required to carry out a regular review that assesses the information given to consumers in advertisements for compliance with applicable requirements in the Consumer Protection Regulations. - Firms must keep records relating to these reviews and any consequent updates to advertisements. - There are also new requirements around the use of hyperlinks within advertisements.
 A hyperlink that links to information forming part of an advertisement can only be included in that advertisement in circumstances where the information given in the advertisement specifies the name of the financial service and/or an invitation to consumers to discuss the service in more detail with the firm. - The hyperlink must be displayed prominently within the advertisement and link to all of the information required to be provided under the advertising requirements in the Regulations, and such information must be provided on a single webpage on the firm's website.